httpwg/http-extensions/CONTRIBUTING.md

 # Contributing to HTTP

+Anyone can contribute to HTTP; you don't have to join the Working Group, because there is no "membership" -- anyone who participates in the work, as outlined below, is part of the HTTP Working Group.

-Before submitting feedback, please familiarize yourself with our current issues list, [charter](https://datatracker.ietf.org/wg/httpbis/about/), and [working group home page](https://httpwg.github.io/).
+Before doing so, it's a good idea to familiarize yourself with our current issues list, [charter](https://datatracker.ietf.org/wg/httpbis/about/), and [working group home page](https://httpwg.github.io/).
 If you're new to this, you may also want to read the [Tao of the IETF](https://www.ietf.org/tao.html).